gitwise/GettingandCleaningData/codebook.md

-Averages of the mean and standard deviation variables from the Samsung Galaxy S smartphone.
+Averages of the mean and standard deviation variables from embedded accelerometer and gyroscope in the Samsung Galaxy S2 smartphone.

 "1" "subject_id"
 	- An identifier of the subject who carried out the experiment.